Inclusion by Design

 Accessibility

-Step-free access, wide corridors, clear signage, and adaptable furniture aren’t optional—they’re essential.
-Accessibility should extend beyond physical needs to include digital tools and wayfinding systems that make navigation effortless.
+Step-free access, wide corridors, clear signage, and adaptable furniture aren’t optional – they’re essential.
+Moreover, accessibility should extend beyond physical needs to include digital tools and wayfinding systems that make navigation effortless.

 Case Study